krishna-thapa/scala-play-demo/Overview.md

-# Over-view of the project
+# Overview of the project

 ## Initialise the postgres database
 - Run the script file under `/scripts/setup-db`